Search for schools

 The priority order of placement for out-of-zone enrolments is:

-2. all other students in order of closeness of their home to the school.
+- all other students in order of closeness from their permanent address to the school.

-In exceptional circumstances, a student may be enrolled on compassionate grounds.
-Applications on compassionate grounds are considered on a case-by-case basis.
-If your circumstances are challenging and your local school is not suitable, you should talk to the principal or a Community Liaison Officer in the regional office.
+In exceptional circumstances, a child may be enrolled on compassionate grounds.
+Applications on compassionate grounds are considered on a case-by-case basis and must outline why a child’s local school is not suitable for them.
+If your circumstances are challenging and your local school is not suitable for your child, you should talk to the school principal or contact the Department of Education(opens in a new window) and ask to speak with a Community Liaison Officer in the regional office.

 Enrolment appeals

-If a school decides not to accept your application, you can appeal.
-This situation can happen if you request to enrol at a school that is not your local school and the school does not have enough places.
+If a school decides not to accept your application, you can appeal the decision.
+This may happen if you apply to a school that is not your local school and there are limited places.

 Supporting documentation for enrolment

-An enrolment form must be completed if you are enrolling your child for the first time in the Victorian government school system.
-Most commonly this would occur at Foundation (Prep).
+An enrolment form must be completed if you are accepting an offer at a school and enrolling your child for the first time in the Victorian government school system.
+Most often this is when you are enrolling your child in Foundation (Prep).

-You will be required to provide the following information and documentation:
+You will be required to provide the following information and documentation to your child’s school:

-• evidence of identity and date of birth (for example, a birth certificate or passport)
+- evidence of your child’s name and date of birth (for example, a birth certificate or passport), and

 If your child has a disability

-Every student has the right to attend their local school.
+Every student has the right to attend their local school(opens in a new window).
 Students with disability have the same right to enrol in their local school as students without disability.
-All schools must make reasonable adjustments so that students with disability can learn and achieve on the same basis as other students.
-You also have the option to seek enrolment for your child at a government specialist school for students with disability.
+All schools must make reasonable adjustments(opens in a new window) so that students with disability can access the curriculum on the same basis as other students.

 Enrolling in a specialist school

-Learn more about inclusive education in all government schools, as well as targeted supported inclusion schools.
+To learn more about inclusive education in all government schools, refer to: Disability and inclusive education.

 Further advice

-If you have questions, contact your child's school or a Community Liaison Officer in the regional office.
+If you have questions, contact your child's school or the Department of Education(opens in a new window) and ask to speak with a Community Liaison Officer in the regional office.

 You can also read tips for starting school and refer to the Enrolment FAQs: